DOROTHY2322/phase-1-wk3-flatdango/README.md

        -  Json server

    # Installation
 - To use the repo the following steps are required:

+  # Alternative One
+ - Open a terminal / command line interface on your computer

+ - Clone the repo by using the following:

+      - git clone git@github.com:DOROTHY2322/phase-1-wk3-flatdango.git

+ - Change directory to the repo folder:

+      - cd git@github.com:DOROTHY2322/phase-1-wk3-flatdango.git

+ - Open it in Visual Studio Code

+      - code .